davidaq/DropinJS/README.md

 DropinJS
 ========

-Just drop in the damn files into browser and run it.
+Babel?
+WebPack?
+No, no more compiling, just drop the damn files into browser make it run.

 Motive
 ------